General Electric CEO affirms weak forecasts, signaling stable outlook

 “I think we’re making progress but I don’t want anyone to walk out of here thinking this is something that is easily fixed,” Culp said.
 “There’s a lot to do here.”

-When Culp asked employees about quality, a top concern of customers, he said he was told about the cost of quality.
-GE is rooting out “intramural skirmishes” between equipment and services divisions, he said.

-GE also is trying to manage billings and cash flow more closely to avoid “quarter-end and year-end sprints versus daily management,” he said.

-Reporting by Alwyn Scott in New York; Editing by Jeffrey Benkoe and Phil Berlowitz
+GE shares added 0.4 percent to nearly $10 at midday.
+(Reporting by Alwyn Scott in New York; Editing by Jeffrey Benkoe)